openenergymonitor/guide/source/setup/north-america.markdown

 See [[[RFM2Pi]] section of emonHub configuration guide](https://github.com/openenergymonitor/emonhub/blob/emon-pi/configuration.md#a-rfm2pi) for advanced emonhub config info.

+#### b.) emonTx: Enable USA calibration using [on-board DIP switch](https://wiki.openenergymonitor.org/index.php/EmonTx_V3.4#DIP_Switch_Config)

 ### 4. Sum power values

 If monitoring a split-phase system the power values from each leg can be summed in Emoncms to calculate the total power.

 The emonPi by default reports `power1_plus_power2`, this input will need to be logged to a feed.
 See [Setup > Logging Locally](/setup/local).

+If using emonTx then the power values from multiple CT inputs can be summed in Emoncms using `+ feed` Input Processor.

 See [Building Blocks > EmonTx in North America](https://openenergymonitor.org/emon/buildingblocks/EmonTx-in-North-America) for further technical info about the USA system.